RishikPerugu/old-website-2/README.md

 ### **Hi there** 👋
 ###
-This is a repository for my personal website.
-Click [here](https://rishikperugu.github.io/) to view it.
+This is a repository for my old personal website.